jbh/jbh.github.io/_posts/2017-04-27-Installing-VirtualBox-Guest-Additions-on-CentOS-7.md

 ```

 At this point, if we try to mount and install VirtualBox Guest Additions, we'll run into an issue where the install
 script cannot find or recognize the kernel.
-Here's a workaround I found for this issue:
+Below is a workaround I found for this issue:

 #### Finding and Fixing Kernel Issue